El Zabal

 El Zabal is an industrial village and northern suburb of La Línea de la Concepción in the Province of Cádiz, Andalucia, Spain.
 It lies along the A-353 road.
 Several companies including Industria Metalica Luis Guitierrez, Guillermo Leiva SI, and Vimar La Linea SL have factories here and historically it was an area of orchards.
-The Vil Marcha Internacional No Violenta had their headquarters in Casatuya in El Zabal.
+The VII Marcha Internacional No Violenta had their headquarters in Casatuya in El Zabal.